How to Propagate Houseplants by Stem Section (Cane) Cuttings

 The two synthetic auxins most frequently used are IBA (indolebutyric acid) and NAA (naphthaleneacetic acid).
 Various concentrations are available.
 Consult the label to determine the appropriate concentration based on the type of cutting you are taking.

 When using powder forms, start by placing a small amount of powder in a separate container or on a paper plate or towel.
-Never return leftover material to the original container or dip cutting directly into the original container as disease issues can easily be spread this way.
+Never return leftover material to the original container or dip cutting directly into the original container as disease issues can be easily spread this way.
+To apply, dust or dip the cutting in the powder.

-To apply, dust or dip the cut end in the powder.
-When liquid forms are used, submerge the cut ends for a few seconds as directed on the label.
+When liquid forms are used, submerge the cutting for a few seconds as directed on the label.
 Do not over-apply.
 Too much rooting hormone can sometimes slow root development.

 Store rooting hormones in their original containers in a cool, dark location.
 After approximately two years the efficacy of rooting hormone drops sharply and they should be replaced.